 The important thing to note about this picture is that it is a reflection of Marc Chagall's dreams and memories.
-Also relevant is the fact that many of Chagall's pictures (including this one) have symbols that relate specifically
+Also relevant is the fact that many of Chagall's pictures (including this one) have symbols that relate specifically to Jewish folklore.

 I and the Village is one of Chagall's earliest surviving works.
 In it, he ignored the laws of gravity.
 Objects are upside down, things appear to float and perspective is disregarded entirely.
 Instead, Chagall chose to focus

 on color, form and shape.
 The artist also disregarded natural colors and used his imagination to fill the shapes defined by black contours, characterized by a cubist art style.
 The result is a very emotional work - a visual diary

 I and the Village is currently exhibited at the Museum of Modern Art, New York.